Habitat for Humanity plans to build affordable units in Rifle

 Habitat for Humanity approached the Rifle City Council in June, requesting that the city approve fee waivers for several specific development fees, including water, wastewater and parkland fees, among others.

-Building plans for the site, a 2-acre lot on the south side of the city which was donated to Habitat, include 10 townhomes and eight condos.
+Building plans for the site, a 2-acre lot on the south side of the city that was donated to Habitat, include 10 townhomes and eight condos.
 The eight condos would be reserved for seniors, while the 10 townhomes would target working families.

 According to the proposal, Habitat said the condos are anticipated to sell for $170,000 to $190,000, while the townhomes are anticipated to sell for $240,000 to $290,000.